General

 Contextual support

-Like in the "catalogs" pages, each input table includes contextual support.
+Each input table includes contextual support.
 When hovering over the beige "About" and "Caution" buttons at the top of the table, tooltips appear with additional information.

 These can also be displayed in a separate page by clicking the buttons.